TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Punches when no weapons
 - RPM could always punch

-- Write autoupdater so we don't have to save those avatar images in temporary
-	- We'll keep them in cache, just autoupdater will preserve some config values
-	- We might keep the entire config local lua intact, just per-push specify what config values to overwrite

 - DO NOT disclose a single rcon password to multiple moderators/admins
 	- That is because a single malicious RCON holder could avoid responsibility for their misdeeds